Animaznman/PF_GM_aid/data/distil/Legends/toulon_vidoc.md

 # Toulon Vidoc

-White Estrid's accomplishments and rise to power, Thira had come to respect the other woman as a ruler and as an accomplished leader, but Thira could already see the ugly comparisons that would be drawn between the two of them.
-And so, Thira had chosen White Estrid as the target of her message to the world of her own power and strength.

-Knowing White Estrid's attachment to her crag linnorm and her controversial choice of keeping it as a pet rather than killing it, Thira had spent a great deal of time and effort hunting another of its kind.
-The crag linnorm Thira had tracked and found months ago was asleep when she arrived at its lair.
-The temptation to cut its head off in its sleep was strong, but she was well aware she couldn't do that.
-It would have to be an honest, one-on-one fight.
-Thira closed her eyes, going through the magic she had at hand and keeping her plan in mind.
-With a deep breath, she jumped down, sword at the ready, the runes on her face glowing bright.
-The linnorm's orange eyes opened and quickly focused on her.

-"Do you have a name?"
-Thira shouted, her voice echoing in the cavern.
-The linnorm rose, its head reaching up high and looking down at Thira.
-"Zahasha," it said with a hiss, letting the sound drag on.
-"I am Thira Ash-Eyes, and I will kill you for my right to rule."

-The linnorm seemed amused as it lunged for her.
-Thira dodged aside and let a bright green ray of light fly off her sword to strike the linnorm.
-Panic quickly set in behind Zahasha's eyes as smoke rose from the horrific wound left by the spell.
-The linnorm's stance changed, from a hunter toying with its food to prey fighting for survival.
-It rushed her again, and this time Thira let her guard down, letting the claws rake across her body.
-She could feel the bright burn as it ripped open wounds upon her arm, yet the creature was weaker than she had expected.
-Thira conjured another spell and then faltered for a moment; she couldn't risk destroying the linnorm's head.
-In that moment of hesitation, the linnorm rounded on her, its tail wrapping around her and pulling her toward its venomous teeth.

-Thira took the risk, channeling powerful life-draining magic through her sword.
-As soon as the sword hit the linnorm's neck, the spell took effect, nearly jerking the blade from her grasp as it sank deeper.
-The horrified linnorm clawed at her, to no avail, as Thira pushed on.
-The tail let go just as the creature's head fell to the ground.

-**RETURN** When she walked through the gates of Kalsgard several days later, her arms numb from the linnorm's claws and from dragging the beast's heavy head behind her, she was surrounded by whispers of doubt and disbelief.
-The shock and confusion that started at the gate turned to shouts of cheating and witchcraft by the time she had reached the keep.
-She heard her siblings' voices, Birgun Whale-Eater and Yngvilda the Bold, those who had squabbled for power when their father departed.
-By the time she arrived at the castle doors, one voice was loudest above all.
-Uldren Orcsbane, her eldest brother and the most ambitious of her siblings, who had always been among the first to discredit her.
-She slowly turned to face him, and the crowd quieted down.

-"If you don't believe me, bring a priest to the throne room, and I will recount the whole fight before the judgment of the gods.
-"After that, however, you will apologize to your king."

-PEOPLE OF NOTE Baba Yaga (page 30), Birgun Whale-Eater (CN human male bard), Nankou (page 88), Sveinn Blood-Eagle (CN male human barbarian), Uldren Orcsbane (CN human male barbarian), White Estrid (page 116), Yngvilda the Bold (LN female human fighter)

-# UNFINISHED BUSINESS For years Thira's father, Sveinn Blood-Eagle, plotted to strike out against the nation of Irrisen and reclaim the land Baba Yaga had taken from the linnorm kings.
-Knowing his years were growing short, Sveinn had recently been increasing his preparations, spurred on by news of the fall of the winter queen and the change in rulership.
-Yet Sveinn abandoned his plan and sailed across

-the sea to the land of Valenhall, leaving his grand mission unfulfilled.
-His actions sent a ripple of confusion through the Thanelands, with many wondering aloud what reasons could have caused Sveinn to so depart.
-Some blame underhanded tactics from Baba Yaga and her daughters or treachery

-from Sveinn's heirs; others quietly suggest an unromantic villain such as a stroke or heart attack finally laid the old warrior low.
-Thira Ash-Eyes might know, but that would require her peers to ask her opinion, and to thereby accept that Sveinn considered her worthy of keeping his counsel where others were not.

 # MISSING IN ACTION Lictor Vidoc has pressed his agents to determine whether there are any survivors of the Order of the Coil in Vidrian who might be debriefed about that Order's fate.
 The Order of the Scourge suspects that the Coil may have overstepped its bounds, and thus their interest is not to visit retribution on Vidrian's revolutionaries.
 However, because of the Coil's past abuses, Hellknights are unwelcome in Vidrian.
 Accordingly, Lictor Vidoc has been forced to work through intermediaries.

 TOULON VIDOC